Little Slide Spires Rock Climbing

 Walk though the campground and pick up the Robinson Creek Trail heading west.
 Follow this for about 2.5 miles and you will see the mouth of Little Slide Canyon on the left.
 At a nice shady rest spot with a big tree and rock to sit on, split off from the main trail heading south through a meadow.
 Cross Robinson Creek at a big log (no need to get your feet wet, as many others have suggested) and then continue on the trail up the hillside into the canyon.
 There is a band of cliffs that stretch across the canyon.
 One of the gullies can be navigated via a 3rd class route, or there are terrible and loose scree fields on either side of the cliffs which can be used if there is too much snow in the gullies.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Little Slide Spires:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Little Slide Spires: